 Just because you’re at home, doesn’t mean you (and your kids) can’t discover more about art.
 On the Gallery at TCA website, find links to educational resources and activities related to past exhibits such as Biomimcry, a look at the natural world, and STEAM, the intersection of art and science.

-The aquarium may be closed temporarily, but they are offering an opportunity for kids and adults to learn at home.
+OdySea Aquarium is open to the public, but they limited their capacity and have new safety protocols for guests.
+Visit the OdySea website for more details about visiting in person.
+They are still offering opportunities for kids and adults to learn at home.
 Their website’s Oceanic Adventure from Home section features a virtual classroom (check out all of their info about sharks) and videos.
 Click on the “Explore” tab to view live webcams of sharks, sea lions and more creatures.

 Desert Botanical Garden

-If you can’t go to the Desert Botanical Garden, there are a few ways to make you miss it a little bit less.
-Their website homepage has a video showing what’s blooming this spring at the Garden.
-They have also added some activities including Desert Bingo, to help identify what types of animals you can spot along desert trails, and videos and more information about the amazing butterflies that inhabit the spring butterfly exhibit.
+As of July 6, the Desert Botanical Garden is open to the public.
+Visit the Desert Botanical Garden website for information about new protocols, including a link to purchase tickets in advance (now required).
+Their website homepage has links to lots of insider information, from recipes using desert ingredients to a behind the scenes look at how their horticulture staff care for their plants.
+They have also added some activities including Desert Bingo, to help identify what types of animals you can spot along desert trails, and videos and more information about the amazing butterflies that inhabited the spring butterfly exhibit.
 Take some time to learn more about the plants at the Garden by reading the Your Garden at Home blogs.
 Also, check out Facebook and Instagram for videos and photos of this beautiful place.

 Hall of Flame Fire Museum